caj50/caj50.github.io/Analysis Tutorials/MA10207T9/Tutorial9.md

 * [H1.]
 In this one, remember what we did in tutorials.
 One uses Leibniz, one can be done with Leibniz (but its quicker not to), and one diverges.
 Make sure you check the hypotheses of any test you use!
 * [H2.]
 The radius of convergence, $R$, should be alright — have a look at the theory in lectures/tutorials.
 For the interval of convergence, remember that if $R \neq \infty$, you need to test for convergence at $\pm R$.
 However...
      * [H2a).]
 For this one, you might want to make a variable substitution first.
 * [H3.]
-This one is only slightly more involved.
-Know your definitions, and again, think of possible convergence tests to apply.
+To begin here, you've seen a similar trick for the square roots in previous problem sheets (e.g. Sheet 4/Sheet 8).
+Think about your tests for convergence again on this one!